UshaAssudani/Infinity/README.md

 plugins – Additional files used in the project

-How to Run
+▶ How to Run

 Download the project folder.

-Open the folder.
+🎯 Open the folder.

 Double click index.html to run the website.

-Author
+👨‍💻 Author

+Usha Assudani

 Usha Assudani
 BCA Student